As 12th anniversary of Virginia Tech massacre approaches, author discusses what happened to victims, gun policies at Headliners Book Event, April 4

 April 2, 2019 | By Donna Leinwand Leger | email@example.com

-A survivor of the Virginia Tech mass shooting and a journalist who chronicled its aftermath will speak at a National Press Club Headliners Book Event on Thursday, April 4.
+As the 12th anniversary of the Virginia Tech mass shooting approaches, a shooting survivor and a journalist who chronicled its aftermath will speak at a National Press Club Headliners Book Event on Thursday, April 4.

-The event wiil begin at 6:30 p.m. in the conference rooms.
+The event begins at 6:30 p.m. in the conference rooms.

-Thomas Kapsidelis just wrote a book, "After Virginia Tech: Guns, Safety, and Healing in the Era of Mass Shootings," which chronicles the aftermath of the April 16, 2007, rampage by a lone gunman that killed 32 Virginia Tech students and professors.
+Thomas Kapsidelis will discuss his newly published book, "After Virginia Tech: Guns, Safety, and Healing in the Era of Mass Shootings," which chronicles the aftermath of the April 16, 2007, rampage by a lone gunman that killed 32 Virginia Tech students and professors.
 It was the deadliest mass shooting on a college campus.

 He will be joined by Kristina Anderson, a survivor of the shooting.

 This event will feature a moderated discussion with Kapsidelis and Anderson, an audience question-and-answer session, and a book signing.